 Once you find where the kombi leaves from, go to the desk, pay your fare of 280 Rand ($18.88), and hand over your passport.
 Jake being the nervous wreck he is, got a little on edge at the thought of leaving our passports with a strange man behind a make-shift office desk, but the bus was right next to it, so we proceeded to chuck our bags in the trailer and find comfortable seats on the bus.
 90 minutes later, we had new neighbours to rub shoulders with, our passports were safely back in our bags and we were on our way!

 We recommend arriving at the bus station around 7 am.
 There’s no set schedule, but when we asked a driver the day before, he told us that buses to Durban start running at 7 am and finish departing at 1 pm.
 Buses will only leave once they are full.
-So be warned, you could be waiting around for a few hours for the bus to full up.
+So be warned, you could be waiting around for a few hours for the bus to fill up.

 Swaziland border posts into South Africa

 The border crossing between Swaziland and South Africa was super easy to cross.
-It took no more than 30 minutes to stamp out of the land of smiles and waves, and head into the land of the big 5.
+It took no more than 30 minutes to stamp out of the land of smiles and waves and head into the land of the big 5.
 Once we reached the border, passengers alighted off the bus and walked across the border.
 The walk wasn’t far and took no more than a couple of minutes.
 The driver then parked on the South African side and waited for everyone to cross the immigration point.
 We also stopped at the local shop on the South African side to quickly grab some lunch.

 Arriving in Durban

 The bus arrives at Durban Train Station, either on Umgeni Road or on the other side of the tracks at Jeff Taylor Crescent.
 It then goes on to make its final stop at Berea Road Train Station.
 Once you get off the bus, we recommend having onward transport arranged.
-However, if that is not possible, you should at least have your hostel marked on a map, and the address at the ready.
+However, if that is not possible, you should at least have your hostel marked on a map and the address at the ready.
 We also recommend getting off the bus at Durban Train Station as it seemed like many taxis were waiting for passengers to get off.
 Naively, we got off near Berea Road and we couldn’t find Wi-Fi or a taxi, and the area seemed a little sketchy.
 We ended up catching yet another kombi from Dr Pixley Kaseme Street to Curiocity Hostel.

 How to get to St. Lucia from Swaziland

-If you prefer to break up the journey from Swaziland to Durban, consider making a stop in St. Lucia, the hippo filled town.
+If you prefer to break up the journey from Swaziland to Durban, consider making a stop in St. Lucia, the hippo-filled town.
 St. Lucia is a backpacker’s paradise and offers plenty of opportunities to take safaris on land and the river.
 Here’s how to make the journey from Swaziland to St. Lucia.

 Take a shared taxi from Manzini or Mbabane